Rubberverse/.github/profile/README.md

-# Organization for things I liked to make.
+# Organization for things I've made, or maybe just want to have here.

-The site in question being [rubberverse.xyz](https://rubberverse.xyz]
+The site in question being [rubberverse.xyz](https://rubberverse.xyz)

 ## Image / Containerfile quality